-Pluriverse/Relational Post-Modernism Modernism Ontologies 2 SK MAD Think-feeling as a way of Feelings are ok in some What feelings?? being contexts A An A Local artisanal knowledge Cultural competence Civilized Aesthetics are crucial A R L Art is only for the wealthy Art in schools is frivolous There's a right way to do art Everything is connected There is no society, only individuals and their families Dualisms, separation, individuality Constant evolution Change is needed, and we can do it within the current system.
+Pluriverse/Relational Ontologies Post-Modernism Modernism Think-feeling as a way of being Feelings are ok in some contexts What feelings??
+Local artisanal knowledge Cultural competence Civilized Aesthetics are crucial WAATE TO Art is only for the wealthy Art in schools is frivolous There's a right way to do art Everything is connected There is no society, only individuals and their families Dualisms, separation, individuality Constant evolution Change is needed, and we can do it within the current system.
 Everything is fine the way it is Trauma is better termed "displacement."
 The person was taken from a world where they felt safe and understood the rules.
 Those rules were violated and is a collective problem that can be healed in community with others Trauma is a psychological problem to be faced by an individual, possibly with the help of a professional Trauma is weakness in the individual Culturenature What do we do to "preserve" nature?
 National Parks.
 People should stay out.
 Nature and culture are absolutely separate things Heart Head Complex dimensions of interaction and realities Universal truth Co-Creating with others Invite more BIPOC into the conversation.
 DEI Top Down